bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 For authentication (veryfing that a user has acccess to an account), the Charite and MDC account systems (MS Active Directory) are used.
 Authentication currently only uses the SSH keys deposited into Charite (via zugang.charite.de) and MDC (via MDC persdb).
 Users have to obtain a suitable Charite/MDC account via Charite and MDC central IT departments and upload their SSH keys through the host organization systems on their own.
-The hpc-gatekeeper process is then used for getting their accounts setup on the HPC 4 Research system (the home/work/scratch shares being setup), becoming part of the special `hpc-users` group that controls access to the system and organizing users into work groups and projects.
+The hpc-helpdesk process is then used for getting their accounts setup on the HPC 4 Research system (the home/work/scratch shares being setup), becoming part of the special `hpc-users` group that controls access to the system and organizing users into work groups and projects.

 The process of submitting keys to Charite and MDC is documented in the "Connecting" section.